shivannis/xandr-docs-public/xandr-docs/monetize/network-video-mediation-demand-report.md

 ---
 title: Network Video Mediation Demand Report
-description: The articles shows Network Video Mediation Demand Report that can be used to view video mediation demand metrics across multiple buyers and publishers. ms.date: 10/28/2023
+description: Explore Network Video Mediation Demand Report that can be used to view video mediation demand metrics across multiple buyers and publishers. ms.date: 10/28/2023
 ---